7xiezsla/weatherServer/README.md

 export const mongoClient = new MongoClient(uri, config);
 ```

-If connect to your mongodb successfully, you can run `npm start` and console would show the shortcut to verify the project.
+After checking uri, you can run `npm install` and `npm start` and console would show the shortcut to verify the project.

 Enjoy on this application!!!